BIRSBiointegration/whitePaper/manuscript.md

 ### Definition of benchmarking

 Visualizations and biological assessment of marker gene lists resulting from multi-omics analyses provide critical interpretation of integrative analysis of high-throughput data.
-Additional quanitiative metrics are essential to establish to delineate biologically-relevant features from features resulting from either comptuational and techical artifacts.
-Beyond interpretation, such quantiatitive benchmarks are also essential to enable unbiased comparison between the numerous analysis methods used for analysis.
+Additional quantitative metrics are essential to establish to delineate biologically-relevant features from features resulting from either comptuational and techical artifacts.
+Beyond interpretation, such quantitative benchmarks are also essential to enable unbiased comparison between the numerous analysis methods used for analysis.
 For example, the goal of multi-platform single cell data analysis is often the recovery of known cell types through computational methods.
 In this case, The adjusted Rand Index (ARI) or other metrics for partitions can directly compare known cell types with the results from processing of raw data, quantification, and clustering.
 In cases where cell types or biological features are unknown a priori, one may also attempt to benchmark methods for their ability to discover known relationships between data modalities, e.g. gene regulatory relationships observed between chromatin accessibility and gene expression.
 However, this is made difficult by the fact that these relationships are not fully known at the single cell level which provides the very motivation for the data generation and analysis.
+Cross-validation within a study and cross-study validation can be used to assess whether solutions found by multi-modal methods generalize to held-out observations or held-out studies.

 ![**A** Silver standard: Svensson et al. (2017) Nat Methods; Wang et al. (2019) bioRxiv; Cole et al. (2019) Cell Systems; Zhang et al. (2017) bioRxiv;
 Soneson et al. (2018) Nat Methods; Saelens et al. (2019) Nat Biotechnol; Gold standard control data: Tian et al. (2019) Nat Meth; Freytag et al. (2018) F1000Res;  Gold standard simulated data with the splatter R package appia et al. (2017) Genome Biol [credit: Matt Ritchie] (**Refs to be added proper**).
-**B** scNMT-seq study: correlations with linear projections (MOFA+) evaluated with cross-validation [credit: Mike Love].](images/Benchmark_mockup.png){#fig:benchmark}
+**B** scNMT-seq study: correlations with linear projections (MOFA+) evaluated with cross-validation [credit: Wancen Mu and Michael Love].](images/Benchmark_mockup.png){#fig:benchmark}

 ### Strategies for benchmarking